Jethet/Practice-more/python-notes/notes.md

 * abs() returns the absolute value of a number
 * round() returns the value rounded to the nearest integer; with a second parameter the decimal point can be set: `round(0.1265, 3)` returns 0.127

+The double slash // operator performs floor division.
+This // operator divides the first number by the second number and rounds the result **down** to the nearest integer (or whole number).
+It works the same as `math.floor()`.

 Variables that should never change can be declared using uppercase: `MYCONSTANT = 25` to indicate they should not be changed (it will not prevent them to be overwritten, it's just convention)

 **Strings**